Chubflix/automatic1111-async-api-proxy/docs/deployment.md

 - Swagger UI at /doc
 - Static schemas at /schemas for $ref resolution
 - Health check at /health
+- Optional live proxy to a running Automatic1111 instance for models/loras when AUTOMATIC1111_API_BASE is set

 Option A: Run the Express app locally (Yarn)
 - Requirements: Node.js >= 18